 Bearing in mind that calories burned are highly situational, a 180-pound person could burn 800 calories an hour on an elliptical.

-HIIT training may not be as suitable with this machine, but a consistent routine of three to five times a week could go a long way to reducing your belly fat.
+HIIT training may not be as suitable with this machine, but a consistent routine of three to five times a week could go a long way to losing belly fat.

 Using similar metrics to the other paragraphs, a 180-pound person could burn 620 calories an hour using a rowing machine.